M-A-D-A-R-A/A_Basic_Template/README.md

 <b><h2> Template for Bloc Flutter Projects </h2> </b>

-This repo is going to serve as a starting project for every application I will build in Future.
+This repo is going to serve as a starting project for every application I will build in Future (not all projects xD).

 <b><h2>  About the structure of the project </h2></b>